MoonPoet/xaprb-src/content/blog/2006/how-to-give-locking-hints-in-mysql.md

 ### Server version and configuration

 Finally, server version and configuration affects how and when locks are acquired.
 Not only is the default transaction isolation level configurable, but options that affect replication and binary logging come into play.
-There's some discussion about this in the comments on my [previous article on deadlocks](/blog/2006/08/03/a-little-known-way-to-cause-a-database-deadlock/).
+See my [previous article on deadlocks](/blog/2006/08/03/a-little-known-way-to-cause-a-database-deadlock/).

-### Is there more?

-Are there more ways to control locking than I know about?
-Please post in the comments.